Friday, July 22, 2016

 Monday, July 18, 2016

-My First Reading Teacher, My Amazing 2nd Grader Yvette!
+My First Reading Teacher: My Amazing Second Grader, Yvette

-She was so eager to learn how to read and couldn't wait to start that she was expecting me to start teaching her that moment, I was taken aback at her persistence.
-She spent the year with this giant smile and her giggly, infectious enthusiasm.
-She was excited every moment of every day, sounding out words, reading sight words, and listening intently to all read-aloud stories with her giant smile, four-plus hours a day of reading instruction, never complaining or getting tired.
-The school used two 90 minute reading blocks for all students not at grade level including my self-contained classroom.
-The only thing that would make her pause was the need for an impromptu hug or when she learned something new, hugs were in order.
-She amazed and taught me more in that year than I ever taught her.
+She was so eager to learn that she expected me to start teaching her that very moment.
+I was taken aback by her persistence and determination.
+Throughout the entire year, she maintained that giant smile and her giggly, infectious enthusiasm.
+She was excited every single moment of every day, sounding out words, practicing sight words, and listening intently to read-aloud stories with that same beaming smile.
+During four-plus hours of daily reading instruction—the school used two 90-minute reading blocks for all students not yet at grade level, including my self-contained classroom—she never complained or grew tired.
+The only things that would make her pause were her need for an impromptu hug or her excitement when she learned something new.
+In those moments, hugs were definitely in order.
+She amazed me and taught me more in that single year than I ever taught her.

 Yvette's Marvelous Method